spotlightpa/poor-richard/content/news/2023-07-19-SPLINRESG.md

 Control would only be reshuffled if a seat flips, the definition concludes.

-Democrats argued the rule allows for state House operations to continue “without potential disruption;” Republicans argued it allows for Democrats to cling to power through artificial means.
+Democrats argued the rule allows for state House operations to continue “without potential disruption”; Republicans argued it allows for Democrats to cling to power through artificial means.

 But in the short term, the rule allows Democrats to remain in control of the chamber’s important committees and voting calendar even without Innamorato.